alvertogit/codetest/README.md

 ## REQUIREMENTS

-Write a small app that publish an API Rest with these endpoints:
+Write a small app that publish an API Rest with these endpoints using data from **test.xml**:

 • Give me 20 products ordered by price.